JMcbeath1966/Simply-Weather/readme.md

 5. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
    - Photoshop was used to resize images and editing photos for the website.
 6. [Balsamiq:](https://balsamiq.com/)
    - Balsamiq was used to create the during the design process.
-[Live Balsamic website](https://balsamiq.cloud/se8movd/pumvola)
 7. [Code Institute Template:](https://codeinstitute.net/)
    - The template was used to provide various libraries to simplify coding within GitPod
 8. [GitPod](https://www.gitpod.io/)